 A Guide to the Ogham Alphabet

-Ogham writing works from the bottom to the top of the centre line, so if we wanted to write the name Tom in ogham it would be.
+Below is an example showing how Ogham is written, from the bottom to the top along one central line.
+So if we wanted to write the name Tom, it looks like this –

 Want to know what your name looks like in the ancient Irish Language of Ogham?